jasonbayton/11ty/_src/projects/package-search/support/enable-package-sync.md

 2. Turn on the scheduled worker.
 Packages will be synced daily and, as it's a JSON blob, even with 500+ applications it takes under a second to send.
 3. Turn on an API call when an app is opened to application details to validate the version installed vs available on Play.

-All of the heavy lifting is done by the PING service, this consumes little to no additional battery and a fraction of data use.
+All of the heavy lifting is done by the PING service, this consumes little to no additional battery and a fraction of data.

 PING checks for application updates roughly every 8 hours, but only queries packages that haven't been checked within the last 24 hours; so typically within a day of updating on Google Play, the warning will become visible if the application hasn't updated already.